The Questions We Hear Most Often

 What is the adoption process?

-You’re welcome to visit our adoption center during our regular business hours to see if one of our animals catches your eye.
+You’re welcome to visit our adoption center during our regular business hours to see if one of our animals catches your eye, or view the adoptable animals here on our website.
 We have get-acquainted rooms available for you to spend time with the pet you’re considering to make sure s/he is a good match.
 When completing our adoption paperwork, you will need to present a photo I.D.
 You can pay the adoption fee by cash, check or credit card.

 Can you “reserve” a particular pet for me until tomorrow/for an hour/for any period of time?